top of page

 The noun 'bulwark' has a maritime and defensive origin.
 It can be traced back to the Middle Dutch word 'bolwerk,' which combined 'bol,' meaning 'bole' or 'tree trunk,' and 'werk,' meaning 'work' or 'fortification.'
 Originally, 'bulwark' referred to a defensive wall or barricade constructed from tree trunks and other materials to protect against external threats, particularly in naval contexts where it shielded ships from enemy fire or boarding attempts.
 Over time, 'bulwark' expanded its meaning to represent any defensive wall or barrier used to protect a person, place, or thing from harm or external threats.
 The etymology of 'bulwark' beautifully illustrates the historical connection between fortification, protection, and the use of natural materials, reflecting the evolution of language to encompass broader concepts of defense and safeguarding.

-Quiz: Find the meaning of bulwark
+Find the correct meaning of the noun bulwark:

 Try Again!